iambrainstorming/iambrainstorming.github.io/src/chapters/blockchain/treasury_overspending.md

 * journalism supply currency
 * healthcare supply currency

-Each of these currencies may be **inflationary**, because they continuously fund contributors within their ecosystem.
+Each of these currencies continuously fund contributors within their ecosystem.

 But if these currencies can be **exchanged efficiently through a rational DEX**, people can still obtain the services they need.